 - Sleep apnea and other sleep related disorders

 Our laboratory focuses on the identification of neural mechanisms that, when perturbed, manifest as night time disorders of sleep.
-These "night time" disorderes are often accompanied by "daytime" symptoms such as fatigue, hypersomnolence, executive dysfunction, and impaired response to stress.
-Integrating both basic- and clinica-science approaches we are able to explore these critical neurological disoders.
+These "night time" disorders are often accompanied by "daytime" symptoms such as fatigue, hypersomnolence, executive dysfunction, and impaired response to stress.
+Integrating both basic- and clinical-science approaches we are able to explore these critical neurological disorders.

 Scn1a dysfunction alters behavior but not the effect of stress on seizure response.
 Genes Brain Behav.
 2016 Mar;15(3):335-47.

 Elevated serotonergic signaling amplifies synaptic noise and facilities the emergence of epileptiform network oscillations.
 J Neurophysiol.
 2014; 112(10):2357-73.

 Altered sleep regulation in a mouse model of SCN1A-derived genetic epilepsy with febrile seizures plus (GEFS+).
 Epilepsia.
 2013;54(4):625-34.

 - CDC Podcast: Recognizing Symptoms for Sleep Disorders

 - CDC Press Release: Undiagnosed Sleep Problems May Lead To Long Term Health Issues

 - WebMD: The Best Mattress for a Better Night’s Sleep